bcgov/healthgateway/docs/Architecture.md

 In **Step 1**, the user navigates to the Health Gateway on their browser.
 The browser loads the Health Gateway application in **Step 2**.
 In **Step 3**, the user selects to login using their BC Services Card. **Step 4** submits an authentication request to KeyCloak (RedHat SSO) passing the selected identity provider choice, in this case 'bcsc'.
 KeyCloak connects to the IAS, a provisioned Identity Provider (IdP), and in **Step 5**.
 KeyCloak submits an OAuth2 OIDC authentication request.

 In **Step 6**, the BC Services Card authentication flow takes over.
 The user follows a standard interaction for authenticating with their BC Services Card, most commonly executed using the BC Services Card mobile app.
-The user experience and flow is the same as experienced connecting to https://id.gov.bc.ca/account.
+The user experience and flow is the same as experienced connecting to [BC ServicesCard ID Account](https://id.gov.bc.ca/account).

 In **Step 7**, upon a successful login by the Citizen with their BCSC, IAS returns the id_token, a JSON Web Token for the authenticated user.
 In **Step 8**, KeyCloak returns an authorization code back to the client application (HealthGateway running in the Citizen's browser).
 Following normal Oauth code flow, the client app exchanges the authorization code for the bearer token of the authenticated user in **Step 9**.